Relationship Lending and Firms’ Leverage: Empirical Evidence in Europe

 have pushed banks to reduce their relationship lending activities.
 Hence, strong bank-

-How does this impact on firms’ability to finance their investments, especially for firms
+How does this impact on rmsability to nance their investments, especially for rms

 that theory predicts may be credit constrained?